HuiWangWanderInGitHub/MEGAN3_in_python/README.md

 ## _Reference_
 Guenther, A. B., Jiang, X., Heald, C. L., Sakulyanontvittaya, T., Duhl, T., Emmons, L. K., & Wang, X. (2012).
 The Model of Emissions of Gases and Aerosols from Nature version 2.1 (MEGAN2.
 1): an extended and updated framework for modeling biogenic emissions.
 Geoscientific Model Development, 5(6), 1471-1492.
+Wang, H., Lu, X., Seco, R., Stavrakou, T., Karl, T., Jiang, X., ... & Guenther, A. B. (2022).
+Modeling isoprene emission response to drought and heatwaves within MEGAN using evapotranspiration data and by coupling with the community land model.
+Journal of advances in modeling earth systems, 14(12), e2022MS003174.